Black and Asian people in England more likely to die from COVID-19, says report

 “We will put action in place as soon as we can.
 We won’t wait for a report,” Hancock said.

-Dcotors, politicians and footballers have been among those vocal in expressing concern about the unexplained higher mortalities in ethnic minorities.
+Doctors, politicians and footballers have been among those vocal in expressing concern about the unexplained higher mortalities in ethnic minorities.

 The report said that people of Bangladeshi ethnicity had approximately twice the risk of death of people who were white British.